 The story of Stone Mania began on a scorching hot day in Delhi in 2001.
 A visit to a street market and the random purchase of some silver and gemstone jewellery led to a journey that has taken me around the world and given me more enjoyment than I could ever have imagined.

 The last twenty years have been quite an adventure.
 Things haven't been easy but it's all been worthwhile.

 Having grown up in a quiet north London suburb I spent more time than I care to remember working with my dad in a south London market.
-Aware I didn't like being there and disappointed I had no aspirations to take over the business, he left me to my own devices and after leaving school I joined Thomson Holidays.

-Market life especially during the cold British winter wasn't for me.
+Market life especially during the cold British winter really wasn't for me.
 Ironically many years later I found myself once again working in markets.

 Despite the heat and dust I spent every waking hour exploring the city enjoying the sights, sounds and smells.
 I loved every minute I was there.

 Street markets in India are noisy, vibrant, exciting places with no shortage of things to see and buy.